ratepay/shopware6-module/README.md

 ### Version 4.2.0 - WIP

 * RATESWSX-249 - fixed: remove usage of deprecated EntityRepositoryInterface
+* RATESWSX-248 - fixed: phonenumber can not be changed if the phone number got an initial validation error
 * RATESWSX-253 - replace mandate information with small text

 ### Version 4.1.0 - Released on 2022-05-12